HarshitMadhup/Readme/README.md

 <h3 align="center">I'm a B.Tech UnderGraduate from VIT VELLORE.
 I am a Software and App Developer.</h3>

-A 22Y/O Software🌈 and App developer🎯 from India.
-I'm passionate about Mobile Applications Development.:bar_chart:.
+A 22Y/O Software and App developer🎯 from India.
+I'm passionate about Mobile Applications Development.
 I like building innovative apps, solving problems and improving efficiency and performance.

 ![age](https://img.shields.io/badge/age-22-blue)